 The Eco Mind Skills Competition tests the participants' capabilities in overall environmental knowledge and expertise including global environmental issues and environmental sustainability management by Panasonic, as well as environmental improvement skills of proposing and implementing improvement measures that cut down environmental impact.
 Training materials for the Competition, preparatory study sessions, and mock tests are held at each business site, aiming for promising contenders to win high-ranking places.
 Additionally, voluntary activities are being organized actively to encourage competitors to acquire and improve their knowledge in the area.
-In fiscal 2018, 917 people participated in the Competition.
+In fiscal 2018, 84 members, with increased number of participants from China and Thailand, participated in the completion.